sonnyit/java/_posts/2016-06-14-ji-exceptions.md

 ```

 On the other hand, throws is used as part of method declaration and signals which kind of exceptions are thrown by this method so that its caller can handle them.
 It's mandatory to declare any unhandled checked exception in throws clause in Java.

+So,

+1. throws clause in used to declare an exception and throw keyword is used to throw an exception explicitly.
+2. If we see syntax, throw is followed by an instance variable and throws is followed by exception class names.
+3. The keyword throw is used inside method body to invoke an exception and throws clause is used in method declaration (signature).
+4. By using throw keyword in java, you cannot throw more than one exception but using throws you can declare multiple exceptions.

 [detail](http://javarevisited.blogspot.sg/2012/02/difference-between-throw-and-throws-in.html)